Haddon-Sandefur/CFB-ML-App/README.md

 https://garbage-time.github.io/posts/cfb-app/

 ### Current Version Notes:
-* XGB Model trained through Week 14.
+* XGB Model trained through Week 7.
+* Removed Vegas features from predictive model
-* Added chatbot to application.
+* Added SP+ features to model
-* Added schedules with score results and betting information.
-* Added data and trend viewer.
-* Changed UI
+* Added tracking table which displays teams in which the model predicts the correct cover outcome the most.

 >[!NOTE]
 >The Chatbot can only access data pulled on teams prompted by the user's query.
 If you ask the Chatbot information like "Who is Duke's head coach", it will give you an outdated answer.